-Genre terms are one of the most valuable tools we have for understanding and communicating with one another about music.
-The responsible use of music classification helps us understand creations in greater context, which in turn makes it easier to identify patterns, recommend new artists to one another, and find creations that are the most satisfying to our individual tastes.
-It also allows us to recognize and honor the creative decisions of the hardworking artists who make the music, including and especially those who branch out and experiment with new styles.
-Finally, appropriate use of genres has the potential to greatly enhance personal listening enjoyment.
+The responsible use of genre labels allows us to identify and discuss patterns and similarities between music creations, which in turn enables us to recommend new artists to one another and find songs that are the most satisfying to our individual tastes.
+As with all aspects of art and culture, this level of comprehension enhances our overall enjoyment and appreciation of music.
+Moreover, music classification helps us recognize and honor the creative decisions of the hardworking artists who make the music, including and especially those who branch out and experiment with new styles.

 This may seem surprising to some, as it’s not unusual for music fans, artists, and even some misguided journalists to claim that the use of genres is unnecessary, elitist, or in some cases, ignorant.
 These detractors also frequently claim that genre classifications place restrictions on artists’ creativity and diminish personal enjoyment of the music.